emkobg/emkobg/README.md

 - 🔭 I’m currently working on learning all about Python/R Studios/SQL/Tableau
 - 🌱 I’m currently learning Python/R Studio
-- 👯 I’m looking to collaborate on may projects
+- 👯 I’m looking to collaborate on many projects
-- 🤔 I’m looking for help with my lawn
+- 🤔 I’m looking for help with home improvement projects
 - 💬 Ask me about cars
-- 📫 How to reach me: bobeve@go.stockton.edu
+- 📫 How to reach me: emobobev@yahoo.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: Why did the chicken cross the playground? -To get to the other slide.